Project-ACT/ov-tessellation/doc/en/README.md

  along with ov-tessellation.
 If not, see <https://www.gnu.org/licenses/>.
 -->

-# Tessellation Project Specification
+# Tessellation Project Initiative

 The Tessellation project is composed of several components, each ideally developed on a platform that serves the required function and performance, and which can interoperate with other components in a language agnostic fashion.

-The specification is broken down along those component lines with the following (with links to individual local specification files):
+The initiative is broken down along those component lines with the following (with links to individual local specification files):

 | Component                                        | Description                                                                                |
 |--------------------------------------------------|--------------------------------------------------------------------------------------------|